fmalina/revisions-blocl/activism/thegreatdivide.md

 What is required is in some ways simple to describe: it amounts to ceasing our current behavior and doing exactly the  opposite.
-It means not spending money that we don’t have, increasing taxes on the rich, reducing corporate welfare, strengthening the safety net for the less well off, and making greater investment in education, technology, and  infrastructure.
+It means not spending money that we don't have, increasing taxes on the rich, reducing corporate welfare, strengthening the safety net for the less well off, and making greater investment in education, technology, and  infrastructure.